dkandalov/dkandalov.github.io/_posts/2018-11-28-type-variance-of-an-assignment.md

 write&lt;B&gt;(A()) // compilation error
 </kotlin>

-Overall, variance depends on the argument position in function signature.
+Variance depends on the argument position in function signature.
-For example, given a generic function which consumes values of type `T1` and `T2`, and returns value of type `U`, it will be covariant in its return type `U` and contravariant in `T1` and `T2`:
+For example, given a generic function which consumes values of type `T1` and `T2`, and returns value of type `U`, the function will be covariant in its return type `U` and contravariant in `T1` and `T2`:
 <kotlin>
 &nbsp;                    contravariant
                        👇      👇